kyma-project/telemetry-manager/docs/user/integration/sap-cloud-logging/README.md

    | Kyma Telemetry Integration | [Metric ingestion](https://raw.githubusercontent.com/kyma-project/telemetry-manager/main/docs/user/integration/sap-cloud-logging/alert-metric-ingestion.json) | The MetricPipeline for shipping [metrics](#ship-metrics-to-sap-cloud-logging) might lose connectivity to SAP Cloud Logging, with the effect that no metrics are ingested anymore. |

 5. Edit notification action: Add the `destination` and adjust the intervals and thresholds to your needs.
-6. Verify that the new monitor definition is listed among the SAP Cloud Monitoring alerts.
+6. Verify that the new monitor definition is listed among the SAP Cloud Logging alerts.

 ## Use SAP Cloud Logging Dashboards